 The institution is committed to providing a learning and working environment that is free of discrimination.
 In keeping with this commitment, unlawful harassment, including sexual harassment, is strictly prohibited.
 Harassment is defined as unwelcomed or unsolicited verbal, physical, or visual contact that creates an intimidating, hostile, or offensive environment.
 Any student or employee who feels they have been subjected to such treatment should immediately report such to the Title IX Coordinator.
-See addendum beginning on p.
-179 for additional information.
+See Appendix C for full policy and procedures.